innobead/kubefire/README.md

 ### K3s (K8s 1.18.4)

 Please note that K3s only officially supports Ubuntu 16.04 and 18.04, the kernel versions of which are 4.4 and 4.15.
 Therefore, if using the prebuilt kernels, please use `4.19` instead of `5.4`, otherwise there will be some unexpected errors happening.
+For rootfs, it's no problem to use other non-Ubuntu images.

 ```
 kubefire cluster create demo --bootstrapper=k3s